MrAhile/K8s-CKA/4-Networking/nginx-ingress-controller.md

+:warning: This exercise requires a specific configuration and cannot be performed outside of supervised training.

 ## Exercise

 1. Install the NGinx ingress controller with Helm

+Note: first make sure you have the Helm client installed, then use the following documentation to install the Nginx Ingress Controller: [https://kubernetes.github.io/ingress-nginx/deploy/#quick-start](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start)

 2. How is the ingress controller exposed ?
 What is the external IP of the service ?